ACCESS TO HISTORY - SWAP

 One Academic Year: August - June.

-If you wish to study on a part-time basis you should provide information about this in the personal statement you include with your application, and at interview.
+If you wish to study on a part-time basis you should provide information about this in the personal statement you include with your application.

 If you have any questions about this course, please email Amy Angus on firstname.lastname@example.org